altwajre/hello-akka/resources/docs/05-clustering/08-distributed-data/README.md

 Update is intended to only be sent from an actor running in same local ActorSystem as : the Replicator, because the modify function is typically not serializable.

 You supply a write consistency level which has the following meaning:

-    WriteLocal the value will immediately only be written to the local replica, and later disseminated with gossip WriteTo(n) the value will immediately be written to at least n replicas, including the local replica WriteMajority the value will immediately be written to a majority of replicas, i.e. at least N/2 + 1 replicas, where N is the number of nodes in the cluster (or cluster role group)
+- WriteLocal the value will immediately only be written to the local replica, and later disseminated with gossip.
+- WriteTo(n) the value will immediately be written to at least n replicas, including the local replica.
+- WriteMajority the value will immediately be written to a majority of replicas, i.e. at least N/2 + 1 replicas, where N is the number of nodes in the cluster (or cluster role group).
-    WriteAll the value will immediately be written to all nodes in the cluster (or all nodes in the cluster role group)
+- WriteAll the value will immediately be written to all nodes in the cluster (or all nodes in the cluster role group).

 When you specify to write to n out of x nodes, the update will first replicate to n nodes.
 - If there are not enough Acks after 1/5th of the timeout, the update will be replicated to n other nodes.